TechhSavvy/Alpha-Project/README.md

 ## Introduction

 The more I learn, the bigger the "Alpha Project" will get.
-Also my github repositories, lol.
+Also my github repos.

-Think of turning 10, 20, even 30 small project concepts such as API, databases, framwork, authentication, all into one project.
+API, databases, framwork, authentication, a all in one.

+Each asspect of the "Alpha Project" will have its own repo somewhere on my github with a decisive note folder, stating how, why I'm taking that approach, etc.

 ## Purpose